 Quiet beach breaks and secluded coves where you can embrace the simple pleasures of a British seaside holiday; the sand between your toes, building sandcastles, collecting seashells & exploring rock pools.

-The island has 27 beaches to visit, from the sheltered southern coves to the wide expanses of white sand to the north.
+The Islands of Guernsey have 40 beaches to visit, from the sheltered southern coves to the wide expanses of white sand to the north.

 It's easy to see why Paddle Boarding is the latest craze in watersports.
 A great activity for the whole family, you can choose to play close to shore or venture out and explore Guernsey’s rugged coastline.